Amazon Fire TV Stick 4K Plus streaming device, supports Wi-Fi 6, Dolby Vision/Atmos, HDR10+

 Frequently Asked Questions

-Yes, it works with any TV that has an HDMI port.
-You'll get the best experience with a 4K HDR TV, but it'll work fine on older 1080p sets too — it just downscales the content automatically.
+Yes, as long as your TV has an HDMI port.
+You'll get the best experience with a 4K HDR TV, but it works fine with older 1080p sets too — it'll just downscale the output.

 Ready to buy?
 Check the latest price on Amazon.